gabrieledcjr/DeepRL/README.md

 To train,

-    $python a3c.py
+    $python a3c.py --gym-env=PongDeterministic-v3 \
+        --parallel-size=8 --initial-learn-rate=7e-4 \
+	--use-lstm --use-mnih-2015

-To display the result with game play,
+To display the result with game play (IN PROGRESS),

     $python a3c_disp.py --gym-env=PongDeterministic-v3 \
         --parallel-size=8 --initial-learn-rate=7e-4 \